Maryland in the American Civil War: Assassination of President Lincoln

 The issue of slavery may have been settled by the new constitution, and the legality of secession by the war, but this did not end the debate.
-On April 14, 1865 the actor John Wilkes Booth assassinated President Abraham Lincoln at Ford's Theatre in Washington, D.C.
+On April 14, 1865, the actor John Wilkes Booth assassinated President Abraham Lincoln at Ford's Theatre in Washington, D.C.
 After he shot Lincoln, Booth shouted "Sic semper tyrannis" ("Thus always to tyrants").
-Other witnesses — including Booth himself — claimed that he only yelled "Sic semper!"
+Other witnesses – including Booth himself – claimed that he only yelled "Sic semper!"
 Some didn't recall hearing Booth shout anything in Latin.
 Some witnesses said he shouted "The South is avenged!"
 Others thought they heard him say "Revenge for the South!" or "The South shall be free!"
 Two said Booth yelled "I have done it!"
 After shooting the President, Booth galloped on his horse into Southern Maryland, where he was sheltered and helped by sympathetic residents and smuggled at night across the Potomac River into Virginia a week later.

 In a letter explaining his actions, Booth wrote:

 Legacy

 Most Marylanders fought for the Union, but after the war a number of memorials were erected in sympathy with the Lost Cause of the Confederacy, including in Baltimore a Confederate Women's Monument, and a Confederate Soldiers and Sailors Monument.
-Baltimore boasted a monument to Robert E. Lee and Stonewall Jackson until they were taken down on August 16, 2017.
+Baltimore boasted a monument to Robert E. Lee and Stonewall Jackson until they were taken down on August 16, 2017, after the Unite the Right rally.
 A home for retired Confederate soldiers in Pikesville, Maryland opened in 1888 and did not close until 1932.
 A brochure published by the home in the 1890s described it as:

 There formerly was a Confederate monument behind the courthouse in Rockville, Maryland, dedicated to "the thin grey line".
 Easton, Maryland also has a Confederate monument.
 Maryland has three chapters of the Sons of Confederate Veterans.

 War produced a legacy of bitter resentment in politics, with the Democrats being identified with "treason and rebellion", a point much pressed home by their opponents.
 Democrats therefore re-branded themselves the "Democratic Conservative Party", and Republicans called themselves the "Union" party, in an attempt to distance themselves from their most radical elements during the war.

 The legacies of the debate over Lincoln's heavy-handed actions that were meant to keep Maryland within the union include measures such as arresting one third of the Maryland General Assembly, which was controversially ruled unconstitutional at the time by Maryland native Justice Roger Taney, and in the lyrics of the former Maryland state song, Maryland, My Maryland, which referred to Lincoln as a "despot," a "vandal," and, a "tyrant."